A Sortd Review For Google Workspace Users

 Installing and setting up your boards

+The installation process is very easy.
+After adding the extension from the Chrome store, you need to open Gmail and a pop-up will appear.
 To set up the software, you click through the buttons on this menu, then choose a name for your team and who to share the boards with.
-Here, you’d share it with employees or colleagues.
+Here, you'd share it with employees or colleagues.
 Ideally, there is a different board for each team or project, to keep it organized.
+Now, by clicking the "Link shared mailboxes" option, you are able to add incoming emails from any account in your organization.
+So if a team is dealing directly with sales, you would add sales@companyname to the incoming messages.
+As for the list customization, you can set them up by status (To-do, Current and Done columns), by assignee, by deadline, or any other format that suits your project's needs.

 Turning emails into tasks

-However, if you are reading an email and decide to turn it into a task, it’s just as easy.
+Now that Sortd is installed, it's time to use it for the main function: turning email messages into tasks and organizing them.
+To do it from your inbox, all you have to do is select the email and click on the Add to Column button.
+However, if you are reading an email and decide to turn it into a task, it's just as easy.
 Click on the Add to column button on the top menu.
 From there, a menu appears on the right, where you add all relevant information to the task card.

 Adding information to a card

 On this Sortd review, you can see that there are a couple of details you can insert into the card.
-As you create it, you can give it a deadline, assign it to an user, create reminders or add notes.
+As you create it, you can give it a deadline, assign it to a user, create reminders, or add notes.
 This is important because, often, collaborators need to view the context of a task to complete it.
 So adding all to the card makes your communication easier.

 Sortd review: features